12 Types of Herons in Florida

 The Tricolored Heron (Egretta tricolor), also called the Louisiana Heron, is a species native to the swampy regions of Florida and the southeastern United States.

-This beautiful wading bird has a stunning black-and-white striped neck, with an upper-body displaying rusty brownish feathers over white feathers on its back and wings.
+This beautiful wading bird has a stunning black-and-white striped neck.
+Its upper body displays rusty brownish feathers over white feathers on its back and wings.

 The Tricolored Heron stands on long gray legs while it scans shallow freshwater or saltwater habitats for small fish, insects, reptiles, and crustaceans.